restyler/node-fetch-retry-timeout/README.md

 ## Notable differences from default node-fetch behaviour:
 1. Default redirect strategy is 'manual' so we get 30x redirects as responses
 2. Response timeout is 20s
+3. Will consider each 50x response as a bad one and will retry (pass `retryOnHttpResponse: false` to disable)

 ## Why, god, why?
 Major differences from https://www.npmjs.com/package/@adobe/node-fetch-retry: